-Clopidogrel, Prasugrel, Ticagrelor - these also thin the blood and is particular used for patients who have had a coronary angioplasty and stent as it helps protect the stent in the early months after its insertion.
-You will be prescribed one of these and advised to take this for 12 months in most cases.
+Clopidogrel / Prasugrel / Ticagrelor - these also thin the blood and is particular used for patients who have had a coronary angioplasty and stent as it helps protect the stent in the early months after its insertion.
+You will be advised how long you are likely to take this medication for but usually it would be 12 months.